 Marie-Louise Nosch, Centre for Textile Research, Copenhagen, Denmark

-Prasannan Parthasarathi, Boston College, USA
+Prasannan Parthasarathi, Department of History, Boston College, USA

 Giorgio Riello, University of Warwick, UK